 Speed limits are the maximum speed safe for the roadway.
 However, this does not mean the speed limit is always safe.
 In rain and snow, the speed limit might be too fast.
 Drivers need to evaluate the circumstances each time they drive their car and adjust their speed accordingly.

 The CDC says, “Drive alert and stay unhurt!”
 Driving while tired contributes to car accidents every day.
 But how do you know if you are just a little bit tired or about to fall asleep?
 Warning signs that you may be about to fall asleep include the following:

 - Blinking frequently;

 - Difficulty remembering the last few miles you have just driven.

 If you experience any of these warning signs, pull over.
 Either switch drivers or find a safe place to take a nap.
 Better still, don’t get behind the wheel at all if you are drowsy.

 If You or a Loved One Has Been Injured in a New Jersey Car Accident

 At Rosner Law Offices, P.C., we want you and your family safe.
 However, if you have been injured in a car accident, or if you have lost a loved one in a car accident, you may be entitled to compensation to reimburse you for lost wages and past medical bills.
 You may also be entitled to money for future lost wages, future medical bills, and past and future pain and suffering.
 If you have lost a loved one in a New Jersey car accident, you may be entitled to funeral costs.
 No two cases are the same.
-If you have experienced a New Jersey car accident, contact the Law Firm of Rosner Law Offices, P.C. at (856) 692-6500.
-Our attorneys are well versed in car accident and personal injury law.
+If you have experienced a New Jersey car accident, contact the Law Firm of Rosner Law Offices, P.C. at (856) 502-1655.
+Our attorneys are well versed in car accidents and personal injury law.